avinashbest/data-structure-iit-kanpur/README.md

 	2. An address of another nodes
 	3. We wrap both the data item and the next node reference in a struct.

-# Representation of Linked List
+# Representation of Linked List:

 	struct node{
 		int data;